abbyparr/assignment-7---redo/README.md

 e) My program could be improved by maintaining effectiveness throughout the program.
 I could have used a more effective layout of my functions, that would be easier for the reader to understand them.

-For question 1, I improved the program by
+For question 1, I improved the program by using for loops to digure out the number of combinations.
+I also designed the layout more efficient to output the correct values.
 For question 2, I took out each individual part of the string and printed it in order to get the desired output.
 This is more efficient and should output the correct values.